‘LAWYERS of LUGVALIO’

 ‘ LAWYERS of LUGVALIO

-Brand new author-signed 1st edition copies here – direct from their official publisher.
+A brand new, author-signed 1st edition – direct from the official publisher.

-With their book cover-designs & maps also his own work, Clive Ashman’s original CV said “artist, writer, motor mechanic & qualified lawyer.
+With their book cover-designs & also maps as his own work, Clive Ashman’s original CV said “artist, writer, motor mechanic & qualified lawyer.

-But it’s time spent with a trowel or giving guided tours – volunteering to help professional archaeologists unearth the large Roman bathhouse first discovered at Carlisle Cricket Club 2017-18 – which inspire this, his third novel to be set in Roman Britain.
-And whose sequel, his fourth – following MOSAIC and then TWO-EIGHT-SIX – is in current preparation.
+But it’s time he spent with a trowel or giving guided tours – volunteering with professional archaeologists to help unearth the large Roman bathhouse first discovered at Carlisle Cricket Club (2017-18) which inspires this, his third novel set in Roman Britain.
+Its sequel, his fourth, following MOSAIC and then TWO-EIGHT-SIX – is now in preparation.

-Begun during lockdown & completed on the (eighteen-hundred-and-tenth) anniversary of one of its real-life protagonists dying at York (the Emperor Septimius Severus) LAWYERS of LUGVALIO starts off in Scotland at a military outpost on their Antonine Wall.
+Begun during lockdown & completed on the eighteen-hundred-and-tenth anniversary of one of its protagonists actually dying at York – the Emperor Septimius Severus – LAWYERS of LUGVALIO starts in Scotland at a military outpost on their Antonine Wall.

-Before it moves south again, back down to Roman York – Eboracum as was.
-Where the lawyer Justinus – out of work & out of funds – must begin a long trek northwards by road up to Carlisle.
-Up to Lugvalio to fight his latest client’s cause, but taking on far more along the way than any of them had bargained for – not just a trial
+Before moving south again, back to Roman York – Eboracum as was.
+Where the lawyer Justinus – out of work & out of funds – must begin his long trek north by road to Carlisle.
+Up to Lugvalio to fight his latest client’s cause – taking on far more along the way than anyone bargained for.
+Not just a trial

 The Ochre Fort, Limes of Antoninus Pius, edge of Caledonia: AD 161-2